-Sophie Coldwell’s gradual improvement and terrific performances have marked her down as one of the world’s finest short-course triathletes.
+Sophie Coldwell’s steady improvement and terrific performances have marked her down as one of the world’s finest short-course triathletes.

-The Loughborough-based athlete is a consistent performer, who secured top-10 finishes in all her races last year. and has a total of eight professional wins under her belt.
+The Loughborough-based athlete is a consistent performer, who secured top-10 finishes in all her races through the 2021 season.

 Although just a reserve at the Tokyo Olympics in the summer of 2021, Coldwell struck gold in the Mixed Relay at the 2022 Commonwealth Games alongside Georgia Taylor-Brown, Alex Yee and Sam Dickinson.